orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 In order to support the typeahead selected event, I defined an event of string with the @Output() decorator.
 The rest of the following properties, match the variables that are referenced from the template aside from subscriptions and activeResult.

-&#8220;subscriptions" is an array of subscriptions which this component use to store rxjs subscriptions which should be disposed once this component is destroyed (we'll get to these later).
+"subscriptions" is an array of subscriptions which this component use to store rxjs subscriptions which should be disposed once this component is destroyed (we'll get to these later).

 ```typescript
 export class TypeAheadComponent implements OnInit, OnDestroy {